Do you have questions about Hamilton Baptist Church? If they’re not answered here please send us a message using the contact page .

 Are you a "Bible believing" church?

-“Bible believing” is often shorthand for churches that have a very conservative outlook on social issues, fundamentalist approach to truth, claim that all their views are the clear teaching of the Bible, and see conformity to all those beliefs as the basis of their community life.
+“Bible believing” is often shorthand for churches that have a very conservative outlook on social issues, a fundamentalist approach to truth, claim that all their views are the clear teaching of the Bible, and see conformity to all those beliefs as the basis of their community life.

 That is not the type of church you will find at Hamilton Baptist.
 We’re bound together by a common conviction that we want to be followers of Jesus and to love and support each other on that journey.
 We very much value and honour the Bible and look to the story it tells to enable us to understand who God is, who we are, and how we should live in this world.
 We recognise that interpreting the Bible is not always simple and that there is room for significant difference of opinion.
 We have also found that the values of the Biblical story, and particularly of Jesus, need to be applied afresh in every generation.
 Sometimes this means continuing past traditions and sometimes creating new traditions.